FRE: TSXV FRERF: OTCQB

 Cobb Creek

-• Historical exploration: Cobb Creek has not been drilled since 1992 and most of the historical drilling (over 140 drill holes) was very shallow.
-Some of the better drill results include drill hole COBRC-3, which returned 15.3 metres of 2.86 g/t gold (from 13.7 metres to 29.0 metres), and COBRC-84, which returned 33.5 metres of 1.92 g/t gold (from 18.3 metres to 51.8 metres), including 12.2 metres of 4.09 g/t gold.
-See Table 1 for more drill results.
+Cobb Creek was last drilled in 1992.
+Most of the historical drilling (over 140 drill holes) was shallow.
+One of the best drill results was cut in hole COBRC-84, which returned 33.5 metres of 1.92 g/t gold from 18..3 meters depth, including 12.2 metres of 4.09 g/t gold.
+See the table below for more drill results.

 Hole ID